nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 #### Panel/header codes
 Any panel or header code that is recorded in conjunction with a recognised systolic or diastolic code **MUST** be used to populate the code in the main part of the observation.
-Where the systolic and or diastolic codes are present without a header/panel code then the following codes MUST be used to populate the principle code element
+Where the systolic and or diastolic codes are present without a header/panel code then the following codes **MUST** be used to populate the principle code element:
 ConceptID - '75367002'
 DescriptionID - '125176019'
 Description - 'Blood pressure'
 #### Systolic codes
-The following systolic codes **MUST** be represented in line with the GP Connect blood pressure structure,
+The following systolic codes **MUST** be represented in line with the GP Connect blood pressure structure:
 ```
 72313002	Systolic arterial pressure (observable entity)
 413606001	Average home systolic blood pressure (observable entity)